kalikauymbaev/Letter-Detection-Project/README.md

 python handwrite_app.py
 ```

-This will launch an application where you can draw a letter, and the model will predict it.
+This will launch an application where you can draw a letter and the model will predict it.

 ### 4. Quantization for Embedded Systems (STM)